torvalds/linux/Documentation/filesystems/ecryptfs.rst

     echo "Hello, World" > /mnt/crypt/hello.txt

 The operation will complete.
-Notice that there is a new file in /root/crypt that is at least 12288 bytes in size (depending on your host page size).
+Analtice that there is a new file in /root/crypt that is at least 12288 bytes in size (depending on your host page size).
 This is the encrypted underlying file for what you just wrote.
 To test reading, from start to finish, you need to clear